tierratechnologies/logmate.co.nz/content/blog/vest-in-all-your-work-tools-including-your-device.md

 ### So What Should You Do?

-Now, we aren't saying you have to go out and buy the most expensive top of the line mobile device.
+We aren't saying you have to go out and buy the most expensive top of the line mobile device.
 Often times the most expensive options are only that because they have the best cameras, biggest screen and highest resolution.
 But as a work-tool, you don't need all the bells and whistles.
 You just need a reliable device that uses up-to-date technology, with features that ensure you have:

 1. Reliable internet connectivity (especially through mobile data)
 2. Accurate GPS coordinate location information
 3. Storage of log-in information to utilise quick login methods
 4. Uninterrupted use of Logmate as new updates are rolled out

 Also, remember if you are operating as a sole trader you can claim the purchase of the mobile device as work-tool and benefit from the initial purchase price and on-going depreciation.